St. Pete Clearwater Elite Invitational softball: Schedule, preview, how to watch | NCAA.com

-The college softball season has just began but we've got a huge event already— the St. Pete Clearwater Elite Invitational softball tournament resumes Friday, Feb.
-14 through Sunday, Feb.
+The college softball season has just began but we already saw a huge event— the St. Pete Clearwater Elite Invitational softball tournament ended Sunday, Feb.
 16, at the Eddie C. Moore Complex in Clearwater, Florida.

-The invitational features 16 DI schools and the USA Softball team.
-12 out of the 16 teams are ranked in the top-25 in the USA Today/NFCA Coaches rankings.
-Here is the complete schedule for the event, including TV information and a preview of some of the best games to watch.
+The invitational featured 16 DI schools and the USA Softball team.
+Twelve out of the 16 teams are ranked in the top 25 in the USA Today/NFCA Coaches rankings.
+Get the final scores below.

 St. Pete Clearwater Elite Invitational schedule